Flag of Missoula, Montana

-The city of Missoula, Montana has designated the Pride flag as its official flag.
-A result of this designation is that multiple forms of Pride flags are recognized as official flags.
+The city of Missoula, Montana, has designated the pride flag as its official flag.
+A result of this designation is that multiple forms of pride flags are recognized as official flags.

 Resolution

+In 2025, Montana enacted H.B.
+819 to ban certain flags (including pride flags) from being displayed at government and educational buildings.

-On June 2, 2025, the Missoula City Council passed a resolution with a vote of 9-2 titled "A Resolution of the Missoula City Council Recognizing the Pride Flag as an Official Flag of the City of Missoula" which recognized the Pride flag as the city's official flag.
+In response to this, on June 2, 2025, the Missoula City Council passed a resolution with a vote of 9–2 titled "A Resolution of the Missoula City Council Recognizing the Pride Flag as an Official Flag of the City of Missoula" which recognized the pride flag as the city's official flag.
 The decision was made following a meeting in the city council chamber where a majority of public comments expressed support for the adoption of the flag.
-The resolution was passed in response to Montana's H.B.
-819, which banned certain flags (including pride flags) from being displayed at government and educational buildings.

-Because of the vague wording of "pride flag," it has been reported that all pride flags are accepted as an official flag of the city.
+Prior to this resolution, Missoula did not have an official flag.

+The resolution allows all forms of the pride flag to be flown on government property.

 Response from Montana government officials

-Greg Gianforte, the Republican governor of Montana, when asked about the decision, said: "[On June 2, 2025], nine members of the Missoula City Council made clear their top priority is flying a divisive pride flag over government buildings and schools -- all while ignoring the city's housing affordability crisis, raising taxes by 17% because of over spending, and refusing to take firm action to end encampments in the city.
-Missoulians deserve better, and fortunately, two council members voted against imposing this divisive, far-left agenda on their community."
-Braxton Mitchell, a Republican member of the Montana House of Representatives and who sponsored H.B.
-819, stated: "leave it to Missoula to try and turn a city flag into a pride flag," referencing the city's liberal-leaning population.
+Greg Gianforte, the Republican governor of Montana, when asked about the decision, criticized it, as did Braxton Mitchell, a Republican member of the Montana House of Representatives.